MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

    ChatCompletionsClient chat = projectClient.GetChatCompletionsClient();
     ```

+    > **Note**: This code uses the Azure AI Foundry project client to create a secure connection to the default Azure AI Model Inference service endpoint associated with your project.
+You can also connect *directly* to the endpoint by using the Azure AI Model Inference SDK, specifying the endpoint URI displayed for the service connection in the Azure AI Foundry portal or in the corresponding Azure AI Services resource page in the Azure portal, and using an authentication key or Entra credential token.
+For more information about connecting to the Azure AI Model Inferencing service, see [Azure AI Model Inference API](https://learn.microsoft.com/azure/machine-learning/reference-model-inference-api).

 1. Find the comment **Initialize prompt with system message**, and add the following code to initialize a collection of messages with a system prompt.

     **Python**